Apollo2d/Apollo_env_install/README.md

 Initialize enviorment for members of Apollo2d and others who attend Soccer 2D Simulation.

 ## Background
-Robocup2d is an interesting simulation project that lots of teams in china involve in and Apollo2d from NJUPT is one of them.
+Robocup2d is an interesting simulation project that lots of teams in China participate in and Apollo2d from NJUPT is one of them.

 We used to suffer from installing enviroment of 2D platform,but we finally figure it out and accumulate a lot of experience.

-We decide to organising all of them and make them open source.We hope these will help everyone who enjoy soccer games of 2D simulation.
+We decide to collect all of them and make them open to everyone.We hope these will help everyone who enjoy soccer games of 2D simulation.

+Submit issue in [github](https://github.com/Apollo2d/Apollo_env_install) or contact me by email <kawhicurry@foxmail.com> if you discover any bug.

 See u next `robocup`.